-Cameron is manager of special projects for the Climate Leadership Initiative (CLI), focused on supporting CLI’s president and managing the strategic projects and partnerships that are critical to CLI’s work for the climate cause.
+Cameron Bradley is manager of special projects for the president’s office at the Climate Leadership Initiative (CLI), where she manages strategic projects and partnerships that are critical to CLI’s work for the climate cause.
 Throughout her career, Cameron has collaborated with foundations, local governments and grassroots communities to build and grow projects focused on women’s rights, health, food security, forest conservation and clean water access.

 Prior to joining CLI, Cameron consulted with the Rockefeller Foundation, partnering with innovators, field experts and solution partners to conduct an investigative report that informed the foundation’s investment strategy to expand access to more resilient emergency healthcare systems across the world.
 While earning an MS in nonprofit management from The New School, she led the development of Kangu, an international healthcare organization in New York that created a pooled funding platform where individual donors now collaborate to support maternal healthcare for vulnerable women and infants in Africa, Asia, and South America.